top of page

 Student Instructions

-• After the “start signal”, run around a “marked trail” a set number of times
+• After the start signal, run around the marked trail for a set number of laps

-• Jump over any hurdles that are in your path
+• Jump over any hurdles in your path without breaking stride

-• Pace yourself and don’t try to move too fast early in the run
+• Pace yourself early in the run rather than going out too fast

-• Have someone time you (or race against others with your same ability
+• Have someone time you, or race against a student at your ability level

 Final Thoughts